Travis Jankowski: Cincinnati Reds (2020)

 On October 31, 2019, immediately after the conclusion of the MLB season, Jankowski was traded to the Cincinnati Reds in exchange for international bonus slot cash.
 As the 2020 MLB season was delayed due to the COVID-19 pandemic, Jankowski was one of 22 players sent to Prasco Park in July for additional spring training.
 He told reporters there that he anticipated a new extra innings rule, in which teams began with a runner on second base, would help his chances of being named to the major league roster.
-Jankowski was named to the Reds' opening day roster on July 24, 2020, with plans to be used as a pinch runner in later innings.
-After going 1 for 15 in 16 regular season games, the Reds optioned Jankowski to their alternate training site on August 26.
-He returned to the roster on September 30 for the postseason, and stole one base as a pinch runner in the first game of the 2020 National League Wild Card Series, against the Atlanta Braves.
-On October 14, Jankowski, alongside infielder Matthew Davidson and relievers Jesse Biddle and Matt Bowman, were removed from the 40-man roster.
+Jankowski was named to the Reds' Opening Day roster on July 24, 2020, with plans to be used as a pinch runner in later innings.
+After going 1-for-15 in 16 games, the Reds optioned Jankowski to their alternate training site on August 26.
+He returned to the roster on September 30 for the postseason, and stole one base as a pinch runner in the first game of the 2020 National League Wild Card Series against the Atlanta Braves.
+On October 14, Jankowski, alongside infielder Matt Davidson and relievers Jesse Biddle and Matt Bowman, were removed from the 40-man roster.
 In 16 games for the Reds, Jankowski batted .067, with one hit and two stolen bases.
+He elected free agency on November 2.

 Philadelphia Phillies (2021)

 On February 15, 2021, Jankowski signed a minor league contract with the Philadelphia Phillies, a deal which included an invitation to spring training.
 On May 30, after outfielder Roman Quinn suffered a ruptured Achilles tendon and was expected to miss the remainder of the 2021 MLB season, Jankowski was promoted from the Triple-A Lehigh Valley IronPigs to take his place in the roster.
 He debuted with the team on June 4, replacing Rhys Hoskins in the ninth inning of a game against the Washington Nationals.
 Jankowski was caught stealing by Nationals catcher Alex Avila, a play which led to booing from Phillies fans at Citizens Bank Park.
-He used the incident to focus on improving his offensive performance, and improved to nine hits in his first 26 at bats.
-Jankowski hit .252/.364/.351 with 1 home run and 10 RBI in 76 games for Philadelphia in 2021.
+He used the incident to focus on improving his offensive performance, and improved to 9 hits in his first 26 at bats.
+Jankowski hit .252/.364/.351 with one home run and 10 RBI in 76 games for Philadelphia in 2021.
 On November 5, 2021, Jankowski was outrighted off of the 40-man roster and elected free agency.